 How Long Is a River?

-ewis and Clark carried some instruments for calculating distances--a chronometer, or clock, a surveyor's compass, and an instrument for determining latitude and longitude.
+ewis and Clark carried some instruments for calculating distances—a chronometer, or clock, a surveyor's compass, and an instrument for determining latitude and longitude.
 Odometers or "trip meters" were unknown to them.
-Instead, as experienced soldiers and frontiersmen they had a strong sense of pace, time, and distance that is impossible for most modern travelers to fully appreciate.
+Instead, as experienced soldiers and frontiersmen they had a strong sense of pace, time, and distance that is impossible for most modern civilian travelers to replicate, much less appreciate.
 So, how far did they travel, really?

 When Clark arrived at the mouth of the Columbia River on November 16, 1805, he calculated that he had covered 4,142 miles from the mouth of the Missouri River.
 The National Park Service, which oversees the Lewis and Clark National Historic Trail, states that it is actually about 3,700 miles long.
-A leading student of the expedition estimates Clark's estimate was about 15 percent too long.
+A leading student of the expedition has calculated that Clark's estimate was about 15 percent longer than actual.
 Why the discrepancies?

-One answer is that while traveling on water, or when afoot in rough terrain such as the Bitterroot Mountains, Clark tended to over-estimate distances by as much as one-third.
-Only when he was on horseback were his mileage figures more realistic.
-Nevertheless his feat of measuring more than half a continent was an almost Herculean task, and one can't imagine anyone doing as well today, given the same circumstances.
+ne answer is that while traveling on water, or when afoot in rough terrain such as the Bitterroot Mountains, Clark tended to overestimate distances by as much as one-third.
+Only when he was on horseback were his mileage figures more accurate.
+Nevertheless, his feat of measuring more than half a continent was an almost Herculean task, and one can't imagine anyone doing as well today, given the same circumstances.